Standalone to Cluster Migration

 -

-If the access address in the new environment has changed, make sure to update the access address variables in the microservices
+If the access address in the new environment has changed, make sure to update the access address variables in the HAP microservices

 Start the microservices